-- A. This is used to secure the water out & power cable to the torch's inner body.
-A medium size adjustable crescent wrench could be used as well.
-We prefer the use of the larger wrenches on the power cable fitting to ensure that there are no water leaks, and that it has been seated correctly. (see #6 A) - B. This wrench is also used to secure the adapter and jam nut to the inner body. (see #6 B) - C. This is used to secure the gas hose to the torch's inner body.
-A crescent wrench could be used instead, but due to the large size of crescent wrenches, we prefer the smaller size of the open ended wrenches. - 8.
+- A. The 3/4" Open Ended Wrench is used on the inner body's water in and gas elbow fittings to secure them to the torch's inner body.
+A crescent wrench could be used instead, but due to the large size of crescent wrenches, we prefer the smaller size of the open ended wrenches.
+You never want to use excessive force by using too large of a wrench.
+You will also use the 3/4" Open Ended Wrench to secure the water in and gas adapters to the elbows, and the water out adapter to the inner body. - B. The 11/16" Open Ended Wrench is used to secure the gas hose and water in/water out & power cables or hoses to the torch's inner body. - C. The 3/4" Open Ended Wrench is also used to secure the adapter and jam nut that hold the tip adapter nut which holds the current tip in the inner body.
+In your left hand hold the inner body, and with your right hand thread up the adapter using the 3/4" Open Ended Wrench until it is tight.
+Now place the same wrench on the jam nut and snug it up against the inner body.
+Keeping that wrench on the jam nut and placing it on the table for force, take another 3/4" Open Ended Wrench, place it on the adapter and push it down (counter-clockwise) securing the adapter to the inner body. - 6.
 Adjustable Crescent Wrench A medium size adjustable crescent wrench could be used as well.
 We prefer the use of the larger wrenches on the power cable fitting to ensure that there are no water leaks, and that it has been seated correctly.
-CAUTION: Never use excessive force with large wrenches, for you could twist or break parts. - 9.
+CAUTION: Never use excessive force with large wrenches, for you could twist or break parts. - 7.
 Standard Flat Head Screwdriver This is used to tighten or secure the torch's body screw.
-Also, the screwdriver can be used to straighten the contact tip if it is not aligned in the center of the gas cup or water-cooled nozzle CAUTION: This cannot be done unless the spatter disc has been removed from the torch. - 10.
-Long Nose Pliers These are used to grab the small white insulation tubes (10723) and get them into the correct position when working on the interconnection hose fittings inside the torch.
-Also they are very handy when changing a slip-in contact tip. - 11.
-3/32" Allen Wrench This is used to secure the socket cap screw that holds the casing adapter in the inner body.
+Also, the screwdriver can be used to straighten the contact tip if it is not aligned in the center of the gas cup or water-cooled nozzle CAUTION: This cannot be done unless the spatter disc has been removed from the torch. - 8.
+Long Nose Pliers These are used to grab the small white insulation tubes (10724) and get them into the correct position when working on the interconnection hose fittings inside the torch.
+Also they are very handy when changing a slip-in contact tip. - 9.
+3/16" Allen Wrench This is used to secure the socket cap screw that holds the casing adapter in the inner body.
 It is also used to secure the socket cap screw that holds the casing in the casing adapter.